VolkerSiep/SigmaMu/doc/source/api/solver/linearsolvers.rst

 Linear solvers
 ==============
 As a sub-problem for nearly all simulation disciplines, linear systems must be solved.
-More specifically, the system matrix for process models in ``SiMu`` can reach O(10000) for models with large scope and/or level of detail.
+More specifically, the system matrix for process models in ``SigmaMu`` can reach O(10000) for models with large scope and/or level of detail.

 .. note::

-    As ``SiMu`` formulates most of the model via explicit relationships of properties, the system size is by about two magnitudes lower than in other equation oriented modelling tools, such as ``gPROMs`` or ``Modelica``.
+    As ``SigmaMu`` formulates most of the model via explicit relationships of properties, the system size is by about two magnitudes lower than in other equation oriented modelling tools, such as ``gPROMs`` or ``Modelica``.
 The explicit formulation includes the entire thermodynamic model formulation and calculation of physical properties.

     As an example, a process of 10 packed columns, where each packing is discretised into 10 slices - or 10 tray columns with 10 stages each, and the gas liquid boundary layer of each slice is discretised into 10 reactive elements, an eight-species system yields typically 10 x 10 x 10 x (8 + 2) = 10000 variables.